-This budget is not for any department, rather for the full business, and includes all sales, production, expenses and more.
-Let’s see a simple example of Business Budget:
+This budget is not for any department but rather for the full business and includes all sales, production, expenses, and more.
+Let’s see a simple example of a Business Budget:

 Company B has sales of $500000.
-For the next year, the management expects sales to increase by 10%, while expenses (rent, insurance, Internet, travel, interest) by 10%.
-Cost of goods sold currently is $200000 and is expected to go up by 5%.
+The management expects sales to increase by 10% for the next year, while expenses (rent, insurance, Internet, travel, interest) by 10%.
+The cost of goods sold currently is $200000 and is expected to go up by 5%.
 Following is the Business Budget for Company B:

 |Particulars||% Increase||Amt (Last Year)||Amt (Expected)|